TAGGRS/taggrs-wordpress/readme.md

 We advise all users to review Google Tag Manager's Terms of Service and Privacy Policy to ensure compliance with data protection and privacy laws applicable to your use case.
 It is your responsibility to adhere to any legal requirements pertaining to data collection and processing activities conducted through GTM.

 == Changelog ==

+= 1.0.3 =
+- Added TAGGRS Logo to the admins include files.
+- Changed all function names to "tggr_".
+- Changed versions in documents.

 = 1.0.2 =
 - Added categories to ad_to_cart AJAX event.